einsteinx2/gditools/readme.txt

     For your convenience you can use the GUI provided for your platform.

     To use it it's really simple:
-      1. Download the package for your platform (currently Windows or Linux 64-bit)
+      1. Download the package for your platform (Windows, Linux 64-bit or Mac OS X).
       2. Extract the GUI binary at the same location of your gditools.py script.
       3. Just double-click on the 'gditools.exe' or 'gditools' binary to run it.